-This Code of Business Conduct and Ethics and all Equitrans Midstream Corporation policies and procedures (collectively the Code) provide the ethical guidelines and expectations for those conducting business on behalf of Equitrans Midstream Corporation and its subsidiaries and affiliates, including EQM Midstream Partners, LP (EQM) (collectively Equitrans Midstream or the Company).
+This Code of Business Conduct and Ethics and all Equitrans Midstream Corporation policies and procedures (collectively the Code) provide the ethical guidelines and expectations for those conducting business on behalf of Equitrans Midstream Corporation and its subsidiaries and affiliates (collectively Equitrans Midstream or the Company).
 This Code applies to all directors, officers and employees of Equitrans Midstream as well as our suppliers, vendors, agents, contractors and consultants.

-ETHICS EVERYDAY -YOUR RESPONSIBILITIES
+ETHICS EVERYDAY- YOUR RESPONSIBILITIES